Search and Society: Reimagining Information Access for Radical Futures: Introduction

-IR research, instead of adopting a reactionary strategy of trying to mitigate potential social harms from emerging technologies by developing new fairness and transparency interventions, should aim to proactively set the research agenda for the kinds of systems we \emph{should} build inspired by diverse explicitly stated sociotechnical imaginaries.
 Maximizing social good and minimizing harm in this context should not just be the concerns of the few in our community working on fairness, transparency, ethics, and related areas, but the domain of all IR research that should be guided by theories of change towards these envisioned futures.
-In this context, we largely agree with the perspective of \citet{belkin1976some} but diverge on a critical point which is that we believe IR research should not seek any misguided notions of singular ``universal'' social ideology but explictly adopt pluralistic values and make space for diverse visions and perspectives.
+In this context, we largely agree with the perspective of \citet{belkin1976some} but diverge on a critical point which is that we believe IR research should not seek any singular notions of ``universal'' social ideology but explicitly adopt pluralistic humanistic and emancipatory values and make space for diverse visions and perspectives.

 Consequently, the task for IR researchers here is not to put themselves in positions to pick the guiding social ideologies nor push technosolutionism to address today's social problems.
-Instead, our guiding future imaginaries must be co-developed with social science scholars, legal scholars, civil rights and social justice activists, and artists, to name a few.
+Instead, our guiding future imaginaries must be co-developed with scholars from diverse fields such as human-computer interaction (HCI), information sciences, media studies, design, science and technology studies (STS), social sciences, and political sciences, as well as legal and policy experts, civil rights and social justice activists, and artist, to name a few.
 Not all sociotechnical imaginaries are equal in this respect, and what futures guide our research must be informed by the values and ethics of our community, which should be constantly discussed, debated, and challenged by the community as part of our sociotechnical research and be open to external critique.
-To summarize, as a research community we should invest our energies and resources to: \begin{enumerate*}[label=(\roman*)] \item Nurture digital spaces where radical visions and projects for human emancipation, social progress, and equity and justice can take shape, \item encourage experimentation within our research community with new approaches to information access informed by new sociotechnical imaginaries cross-pollinating through interdisciplinary scholarship, and \item ensure that the tools and artefacts we produce as a community do not aid systems of oppression nor cause other systemic social harms. \end{enumerate*}
+To summarize, as a research community we should invest our energies and resources to: \begin{enumerate*}[label=(\roman*)] \item Nurture digital spaces where radical visions and projects for human emancipation, social progress, and equity and justice can take shape, \item encourage experimentation within our research community with new approaches to information access informed by new sociotechnical imaginaries cross-pollinating through interdisciplinary scholarship, and \item ensure that the tools and artefacts we produce as a community do not uphold systems of oppression nor contribute towards other systemic social harms. \end{enumerate*}